 By Chelsea Fisher

 Not for nothing does the ever popular strawberry get the starring role in so many desserts, smoothies, and cereal bowls.
-The reason is simple: Strawberries are delicious.
-But just to show that sometimes life is fair, those bright red sweeties are also nutritional powerhouses.
+The reason is simple: Strawberries are delicious and also nutritional powerhouses.
 They are a good source of folate, potassium, fiber, and manganese, and have even more vitamin C than oranges.
-Folate has been shown to decrease the incidence of colon cancer, while potassium promotes arterial health, and improves circulation, so essential to cellular healing.
-Strawberries also increase the production of hormones that stimulate your metabolism, which can help the body shed excess fat.
+Folate has been shown to decrease the incidence of colon cancer, while potassium promotes arterial health and improves circulation, which is essential to cellular healing.
+Strawberries also increase the production of hormones that stimulate your metabolism and help the body shed excess fat.

 According to the American Cancer Society, lab research has found that ellagic acid, a compound found in strawberries, raspberries, and cranberries may slow the growth of some tumors caused by certain carcinogens.
 There is no evidence yet that ellagic acid has an effect on cancer in humans, but certainly a big bowl of fresh strawberries couldn’t hurt.

 Strawberries are always best when bought in season, more or less locally.
 This may seem obvious, but now that we live in a global grocery, fruit comes from anywhere, at any time of the year.
 When selecting strawberries, make sure they are plump, firm, and a deep, bright, glossy red all over.
 Berries that are pale and greenish have been picked before they are fully ripe, and won’t be as tasty as they should be.
 Any soft, dull bluish patches on their skins are past their sell-by dates.
 Recent research has found that after being picked, strawberries may lose their nutritional benefits much quicker than other fruits and veggies.